Bynder/gathercontent-gathercontent.js/README.md

 ## Usage

 Content is written on items in GatherContent.
-Items are stored in projects, so the main function in this library is called `getProjectData`;
+Items are stored in projects, so the main function in this library is called `getProjectData`.

 ```javascript
 import { getProjectData } from "gathercontent.js"